RedDude/ArcherLoader/README.md

 * Tools for help creators
   - Quick start the game in a specify archer, set teams command, set hats and heads and corpse a key away.

+Aside easily add new archers, you also can:

+* Drop Hat, on Right stick to the Right while Idle (Or L key)
+* Kill yourself, on Right stick to the Left while Aim an arrow (Or K key)

 ## Install
 <details><summary><b>Instructions</b></summary>